Handling breaking changes in SDKs

 Adding new fields

-Adding new fields to API responses is safe because older SDK versions ignore these fields.
-New response fields can be added without breaking existing integrations.
+You can safely add new fields to API responses because older SDK versions ignore these fields.
+Adding new response fields doesn’t break existing integrations.

 Adding new enum values

-Adding new enum values is safe when enums are marked with
+You can safely add new enum values when enums are marked with x-speakeasy-unknown-values

-these new values gracefully according to the behavior specified in the
+(see our Customize enums documentation).
+Older SDKs handle these new values gracefully according to the behavior specified in the extension configuration.

 Changes requiring caution